PyNoon/curriculum/lesson_data_1/tutorial.md

 * Pandas has many different `read_*` functions for reading from different types of files (e.g. `read_excel()`, `read_parquet()`).

+We can check whether any variable refers to a DataFrame:

 ```code
 type(listings_df)
 ```